What Is The Relationship Between Caffeine And ADHD?

 How do caffeine and ADHD interact?

-It may be healthiest to avoid letting your kids have caffeine.
-Using caffeine as a medication substitute may be ineffective and cause more severe side effects in children.
+It’s likely healthiest to avoid letting your kids have caffeine.
+Using caffeine as a medication substitute may be ineffective, and can cause more severe side effects in children.
 Evidence shows that caffeine can negatively impact brain development in children and potentially result in spatial learning deficits.

 Do your best to help your child avoid caffeine.
 Although caffeine may calm hyperactivity in some individuals, it can come with side effects like severe insomnia and anxiety.
-Too much caffeine could change your child’s sleep patterns and make staying awake at school and during the day difficult.
+Too much caffeine could change your child’s sleep patterns and make staying awake during the day more difficult.

 Work with your child’s doctor to develop a healthy treatment plan.
 This plan may involve traditional central nervous system stimulant medication, therapy, or a combination of adolescent psychiatry treatments.
-Some children may be recommended non-stimulant ADHD medications if stimulants do not work and aren’t recommended for their case.
+Some children may be recommended nonstimulant ADHD medications if stimulants do not work or are otherwise not recommended for their case.

 Getty